anuja21p/-Creating-Payloads-Information-Gathering/README.md

- 1)Veil Framework - Payload Creation
+ 1) Veil Framework - Payload Creation :
 This repository contains the work completed during my internship, focusing on creating payloads using the Veil Framework.
 Veil is an advanced tool used for generating various types of payloads, primarily aimed at bypassing antivirus detection.
 This project dives into the creation, testing, and deployment of these payloads within a controlled environment.

 Project Objectives:
 1.Understand the Veil Framework: Gain a deep understanding of how the Veil Framework operates, including its architecture and functionalities.
 2.Payload Creation: Create different types of payloads using the Veil Framework and customize them for specific use cases.